Entry requirements (Home)

 Months of entry

-- Full time 1 year, part time two years
+- Full time one year, part time two years

-- Supported by internationally renowned arts organisations, including Liverpool Biennial, Tate Liverpool, FACT and RIBA North
+- Supported by internationally renowned arts organisations, including Liverpool Biennial, Tate Liverpool, FACT, RIBA North and Aarhus University, Denmark

 - Offers best practice and the very latest in innovative forms of exhibition and curatorial practices